cooperrc/ME3255F2017/final_project/README.md

 Graphene is a single-layer of carbon atoms arranged in a hexagonal lattice.
 Graphene films have a thickness of 0.3 nm, Young's modulus of 1 TPa, and Poisson's ratio of 0.31.
-The film has no bending stiffness so the shape of the membrane under a given pressure, P, with a pretension, T is given by:
+The film has no bending stiffness so the shape of the membrane under a given pressure, P, with a pretension per unit length, T is given by:

 ![eq1](./equations/eq1.png) (1)